dvdbisong/kubeflow-for-poets/1_introduction.md

 However, by incorporating the microservices design pattern to machine learning development, we can address a host of these concerns and really streamline the productionalization process.

+## A Word on Google Cloud Platform (GCP)
+The tutorial will focus on developing and deploying production models on Google Cloud Platform.
+However, when working with microservices, the pipeline is machine agnostic and can easily be deployed on any other on-prem infrastructure or public cloud service provider such as AWS or Azure.

+Google Cloud Platform offers

 <!-- that if overlooked can very much result in a poor or under-performing model. -->